-One day I opened up my mailbox, and there inside was a box from Gillette containing a brand-new Mach3 razor.
+One day maybe 15 years ago I opened my mailbox, and there inside was a box from Gillette containing a brand-new Mach3 razor.
 It turned out that the box was addressed to my neighbor, which is just as well: the idea of shaving with a triple-blade razor seemed a bit—excuse me—over the edge.
-That was just a few years ago, and since then, the Mach3 has been superseded by models with four and five blades, with or without a vibrating feature—the mind boggles.
+In the years since then, the Mach3 has been superseded by models with four and five blades, with or without a vibrating feature—the mind boggles.
 But the twin-blade Gillette SensorExcel razor I used for many years also came in the mail for free, and also, coincidentally, wasn’t addressed to me—I got it from a friend who didn’t want it.
 Still, exactly as Gillette hoped, I spent many, many dollars over the years on their obscenely overpriced blades before breaking down and buying an electric razor.
 Like countless other people, I was sucked in by the “give-away-the-razor-sell-the-blades” concept.
 Old-fashioned and counterintuitive, this marketing gimmick is still going strong.

 Razor-Thin Profit Margins